JavaScript avatar library

 Deterministic avatars

 The seed option is the key to generating deterministic avatars.
-The same seed will always produce the same avatar, making it perfect for user profiles:
+The same seed will always produce the same avatar, which is useful for user profiles:

 js